drubinstein/pokerl/content/docs/chapter-3/running/index.md

 And there we had a potential near 64x speed up in host\<-\>device communication.
 How do we unpack on the GPU quickly?

 To unpack on the GPU, we store two buffers, a bit mask and a number of shifts.
-We shift the bytes using a [broadcast operation](https://pytorch.org/docs/stable/notes/broadcasting.html) then apply the bit mask in another broadcast operation and voila hyper parallel decoding for both the visited mask and the game screen.
+We shift the bytes using a [broadcast operation](https://pytorch.org/docs/stable/notes/broadcasting.html) then apply the bit mask in another broadcast operation and...voilà!
+Hyper parallel decoding for both the visited mask and the game screen.

 <div style="border:1px solid black;">
 {{< highlight python >}}